-meaning that for $Re>Re_\Omega$ it exists at least one initial condition leading to enstrophy temporal growth in the transient.
-It is interesting to focus on the term $\mathfrak{R}[\dddey\hat{\psi} \ddey\overline{\hat{\psi}}]^1_{-1}$ in Eq. \ref{eq:dtenstrophy} since, as observed above, it is the only term that can be positive and thus can induce a possible growth.
-However, boundary conditions on vorticity are notoriously unknown \textit{a priori}.
-As an example of discussion, the reader may see Synge 1936 \cite{synge1936}.
-This fact has represented the main obstacle to the solution of problem \ref{eq:ReZ}.
-The mathematical formulation developed by Synge in 1938 was a peculiar application of the modal temporal theory to the vorticity equation \cite[see][Eq.11.28]{synge1938a}, and \cite{synge1938b}.
-In synthesis, the method is the following.
-By multiplying the OS equation by an exponential factor acting on the cross-flow direction, Synge obtained two integral relationships \ref{eq:vorticity_dynamical} yielding the link between the wall values of the vorticity and its y-derivative (actually, the part of the vorticity associated to the cross-flow momentum variation).
-By using these equations, he gets un updated integral enstrophy equation which is then optimized to maximize the enstrophy decay as a function of the base flow Reynolds number.
-At the time, the author was aimed at finding a lower bound for linear asymptotic stability and, ultimately, conditions for linear instability.
-That is, the focus was on seeking the marginal stability curve and the \textit{unconditional instability} threshold $Re_\mathrm{c}$ (showed in figure \ref{fig:maps_summary}), which justifies the use of the exponential time factor in the perturbative hypothesis.
-Today we know that $Re_\mathrm{c}=5772$ \cite{orszag1971} for PPF, while, for PCF \cite{romanov1973} $Re_\mathrm{c}=\infty$.
-Since at the time, the phenomenon of non-modal transient growth was unknown - it was discovered in the late nineties \cite{ttrd1993}- Synge could not be aware that his computations would lead instead to a much lower bound for the algebraic transient growth of the vorticity.
-His calculations worked out for the plane Poiseuille flow but not for the plane Couette flow.
-In this work, in the place of the exponential time dependence ($\psi=\hat{\psi}(y) e^{i \alpha x - \sigma t }$) \cite{synge1938a,synge1938b}, we use the non-modal approach ($\psi=\hat{\psi}(y,t) e^{i\alpha x}$) and solve Eq. \ref{eq:ReZ} for both the plane Couette and Poiseuille flows.
+which link the wall values of the vorticity and its y-derivative (actually, the part of the vorticity associated with the cross-flow momentum variation).
+Such ``dynamical condition'' has to be satisfied by the streamfunction, as discussed by Synge in 1935 \cite{synge1935}.
+By using the above expressions, he wrote un updated integral enstrophy equation which was then optimized to maximize the enstrophy time variation as a function of $Re$.
+At the time, the author aimed at finding a lower bound for linear asymptotic stability and, ultimately, conditions for linear instability.
+That is, the focus was on seeking the unconditional instability threshold $Re_\mathrm{c}$ (shown in Fig. \ref{fig:maps_summary}(\textbf{b}), for the plane Poiseuille flow).
+This justified the use of the exponential time factor in the perturbative hypothesis.
+Today, we know that $Re_\mathrm{c}=5772$ \cite{orszag1971} for PPF, while $Re_\mathrm{c}=\infty$ \cite{romanov1973} for PCF.
+Since at the time the phenomenon of non-modal transient growth was unknown \cite{ttrd1993}, Synge could not be aware that his computations would lead to a much lower bound for the algebraic transient growth of the vorticity.
+His calculations worked out for the plane Poiseuille flow but not for the plane Couette flow, where symbolic calculus helped us to accomplish the task.
+In place of the exponential time dependence $\psi=\hat{\psi}(y) e^{i \alpha x - \sigma t }$, we use the non-modal approach where $\psi=\hat{\psi}(y,t) e^{i\alpha x}$ and solve Eq. (\ref{eq:ReZ}) for both flows.